Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 city

-Restricts UAS operations within proximity to people, over private property without consent, and over large gatherings.
+Restricts drone flights based on proximity to people, private property consent, and event attendance thresholds.

 Restrictions

-Prohibits flying drones within close proximity to any person in a manner that creates a reasonable expectation of harm.
-Prohibits flying over private property without consent of owner or lawful occupant (exception: recreational use in city-owned parks is permitted).
-Prohibits flying over open-air events with 100+ people without consent of venue owner or event organizer.
+Prohibits flying within close proximity to any person to a degree that is offensive to a reasonable expectation of safety from bodily harm.
+Prohibits flying over private property without the property owner's consent.
+Prohibits flying over open-air events with more than 100 people without event organizer permission.
+Recreational use permitted over city-owned parks with restrictions.

 View source